You're tuned to the most listened to radio talk show in America, Rush Limbaugh.

 Yes, you do.

-Um, everything is political.
+A, everything is political.

 That's number one.

-We're not gonna call it terror.
+We're not going to call it terror.

-And and say, and look, don't discount this one.
+And don't discount this one.

-I and it's hard to believe.
+And this is hard to believe.

 But don't discount cowardice.

-I'm telling you that a bunch of people on the left are afraid of these and And they think the last thing they want to do is provoke them.
+I'm telling you that a bunch of people on the left are afraid of these.

 So don't call them on what they're doing.

-Or they may not be mean or they may not, whatever.
+And they may not do it again, or they may not be mean, or they may not, whatever.

-But the overall thinking is let's not confront them.
+But the overall thinking is, let's not confront them.

-Oh no, no, no, that would be bad.
+Oh, no, no, no, that would be bad.

 That would just make them mad.